 Storing these brownies in an air-tight container with a slice of bread will keep them soft and moist.

-For longer-term storage, individually wrap the brownies in parchment paper and then plastic wrap and then place them in the refrigerator or freezer.
+For longer-term storage, individually wrap the brownies in parchment paper, then plastic wrap, and then place them in the refrigerator or freezer.

 They can last upwards of 6 months in the freezer.
 Learn more about how to store edibles here.